Macedon teen a member of Nickelodeon’s new music group ‘Good Newz Girls’

 The group is called Good NEWZ Girls, and 17-year-old Baylee Morrison from Macedon is a member.

-The group, announced by Nickelodeon in collaboration with Ty Ty and Jay Brown Productions, released a new Christmas EP to show off their sound.
+The group, a pop R&B outfit announced by Nickelodeon in collaboration with Ty Ty and Jay Brown Productions, released a new Christmas EP to show off their sound.
 Here’s their music video for the song “Holiday Gift.”

 The members of Good NEWZ Girls are: